 The ad from Ray Korte Rambler-Jeep places the practical, modern Jeep (and Rambler) in the context of the history of the automobile industry, the village blacksmith, and famous brands of the old west.
 It makes a convincing case that the old values are still alive in the "RK" brand and the vehicles it sells.

-Although this ad is an impressive and unique example created by a local dealer, it has some similarities to much of the advertising created over the years by Willys, Kaiser, AMC and Chrysler to sell Jeeps by referencing the vehicle's history.
+Although this ad is an impressive and unique example created by a local dealer, it also has some similarities to much of the advertising created over the years by Willys-Overland, Kaiser, AMC, Chrysler and FCA to sell Jeeps by referencing the vehicle's history.

 The advertisement appeared on 11 February 1962 in Arizona Days and Ways magazine, a Sunday supplement that ran from 1953 to 1965 in the Arizona Republic newspaper.